not-diba/ArtBase/README.md

 # ArtBase
-The is same Art Gallery website project
+The is some Art Gallery website project